-Encrypted DASH content shall use either the cenc or the cbcs protection scheme defined in [1]. cenc and cbcs are two mutually exclusive protection schemes.
+Encrypted DASH content shall use either the cenc or the cbcs protection scheme defined in [1] and as constrained in [2] clause 8.2.3.

+NOTE: cenc and cbcs are two mutually exclusive protection schemes.
 DASH content encrypted according to the cenc protection scheme cannot be decrypted by a DRM system supporting only the cbcs protection scheme and vice versa.